dovecot/documentation/docs/core/plugins/acl.md

 ### Global ACL File

-Global ACL file path is specified as a parameter to vfile backend in [[setting,acl]], `/etc/dovecot/dovecot-acl` in the above example.
+Global ACL file path is specified as a parameter to vfile driver in [[setting,acl]], `/etc/dovecot/dovecot-acl` in the above example.

 The file contains otherwise the same data as regular per-mailbox `dovecot-acl`